Image

 Previously, he was an assistant coach at Plymouth and coached at St. John Neumann Parish in Canton.

-Sunny, with a high of 73 and low of 42 degrees.
-Sunny during the morning, clear overnight.
+Fog, with a high of 88 and low of 67 degrees.
+Mist for the morning, cloudy for the afternoon, partly cloudy in the evening, mist overnight.